Tech-JI/CourseReview/docs/auth.md

 2. **OTP Generation and User Redirection**

    The backend validates the Turnstile response, generates a cryptographically secure 8-digit OTP, and associates it with a short-lived (10-minute) `temp_token`.
 The backend sets this `temp_token` in a secure, `HttpOnly` cookie and returns the OTP and the relevant pre-configured questionnaire URL.
 (Use different questionnaires for different actions.)
 The frontend prominently displays the OTP and a copy button.
-When the user clicks this button, the OTP is copied to their clipboard, frontend shows "Copied!", and they are automatically redirected to the questionnaire URL within the current tab after 1 second.
+When the user clicks this button, the OTP is copied to their clipboard, frontend shows "Copied!", and they are automatically redirected to the questionnaire URL within the current tab after 1 second (no countdown or displaying remaining seconds).
 The OTP is also appended to the URL as a `otp_hint` parameter for user convenience.

 3. **Identity Assertion via Questionnaire**